moulin1024/kuukan/README.md

 </div>

-kuukan is a header-only C++20 library that provides abstract interfaces for functional analysis concepts.
+Kuukan ("Space" in Japanese, 空間) is a header-only C++20 library that provides abstract interfaces for functional analysis concepts.
 It allows you to define mathematical structures (vector spaces, metric spaces, normed spaces) through "operation injection" - you provide functors that implement the operations, and the library composes them into complete mathematical structures.

 ## Features